Erik1007/league_standings/README.md

 11. [pybit] (https://pybit.es/articles/dict-ordering/) was used for code to assist in the de-alphabizing of he value-list print out order in the update standings and show sorted standings function.

 12. for better understading of lambda, used [towardsdatascience] (https://towardsdatascience.com/lambda-functions-with-practical-examples-in-python-45934f3653a8)

+13. [stackoverflow](https://stackoverflow.com/questions/40302580/same-input-twice-not-to-be-entered-twice) was used to help with code and understanding on creating the max_games and played_all_games functions that count how many games each team has played.

+14. [stackoverflow](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents) help with setting up the readme for better readability

+15. Code Institute Tutor Assistance significantly helped with trouble shooting, error tracking and debugging, naming advice,  and structure.